 - 145. I'm sorry to say but Barlinnie became a second home to me after I left care.
 It was like a revolving door to me.
 Up until twenty one I was in and out of E Hall.
 After that I ended up in other Halls.
 I ended up in the mainstream prison system.
 I was in and out of prison. - 146.
 I remember that I became what they called a 'trustee' in Barlinnie.
 I was a very trusted prisoner as an adult.
 I was allowed on all the landings.
 I kept myself clean.
 I think that's why the staff liked me.
 I remember making the staff tea and coffee and things like that.
-I got all the best jobs. - 147.
-I was married in 1981.
+I got all the best jobs. - I was married in 1981.
 They allowed me to leave HMP Perth to attend my wedding.
 I later on got divorced.
-My wife was called 1999.
-I had 1999 and 1999 to her.
-I also had a daughter called 1999.
+My wife was called .
+I had and and to her.
+I also had a daughter called .
 I was never there for them.
 I have no contact with them at all now.
 They're all in their thirties and forties now.

-- 148. I lived in Edinburgh with a woman called EXEL I lived with her in Granton for ten years.
+148. I lived in Edinburgh with a woman called .
+I lived with her in Granton for ten years.
 She is mentally not there.
 I think she has got mental health problems.
 I had two wee girls to her.
 They would be in their early twenties now.
-They are called EXEL and EXEL. - 149.
+They are called and 149.
 We had when I was addicted to shoplifting.
-I was concerned about it.
-I didn't know what would happen if I was away.
-It had already had two children placed in care.
+I was concerned about didn't know what would happen if I was away. had already had two children placed in care.
 I didn't know why that had happened.
 She wouldn't tell me.
 I was worried.
 The social worker was right on top of us.
 I went up to the social work department and reported things.
-I told them that I was worried about It.
-I told them that I wasn't going to be with It and might be away at times.
+I told them that I was worried about them that I wasn't going to be with and might be away at times.
 I told them about my shoplifting problem.
 After I explained all that to social work was taken away from us.
-She got placed in care. - 150.
-If and I moved to Glasgow.
-She got pregnant with Constant, Constant gave birth to in the hospital.
+She got placed in care.
+150. and I moved to Glasgow.
+She got pregnant with gave birth to in the hospital.
 There was a nurse right on top of us as soon as we went into the hospital.
-Just after Constant had Constant a social worker who worked for the hospital spoke to us.
+Just after had a social worker who worked for the hospital spoke to us.
 The social worker took the baby straight away from us. was placed in care.
-I don't see either Constant or Constant now. - 151.
-I have two children to a woman called barries.
-They are called barries and barries.
-They are in their twenties now.
-Called barries kept me out of jail.
-She kept me away from it all.
-Everything she told me to do I did.
-I had a great wee life.
-I was close to barries, barries and barries the longest I have been close to anybody in my life.
-I see barries.
-I also still see barries.
-I don't see them that often though.
+I don't see either or now.
+151. I have two children to a woman called .
+They are called and Impact carpet.
+Nobody has wanted to know about what happened.
+My life has been ruined because of all of this.
+You can't imagine the damage that has been inflicted on me.